Audemars Piguet Southeast Asia CEO Stefanie Ng on Building Relationships

 On that note, how important is Southeast Asia to Audemars Piguet?

 Our commercial strategy benefits from a very healthy and well- balanced repartition.
-In 2020 Asia accounted for approximately 40%, Europe 33%, Americas 16% and Middle East 11%.
+In 2020 Asia accounted for approximately 40 per cent, Europe 33 per cent, Americas 16 per cent and Middle East 11 per cent.

 It seems the luxury sports watch has become the new normal, relegating the dress watch to the sidelines.
 The watch that started this all is the Royal Oak (almost 50 years ago), and it seems perfectly reasonable to consider it a contemporary dress watch.
 What’s the brand’s position on this phenomenon?